BSLang2006/BSLang2006/README.md

 Welcome to my GitHub!

-Current Languages I have experience in:
+Languages I am working with:
-C++, C, Java, HTML, CSS, JavaScript, TypeScript, JSON, Jquery & PHP
+JavaScript/TypeScript & Java

 Frameworks:
 -Angular

-Linux flavors:
--Ubuntu
--Raspberry Pi OS
--Kali

-Windows flavors:
--Home
--Server 2016
--Pro
+-Swing

 <!---
 BSLang2006/BSLang2006 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.